viktorija8902/best-deals/README.md

 - Savings - Sort by the difference between the Hotels.com price and the SnapTravel price, largest differences first

 The currently selected sorting type should highlighted as shown in the design.

-## Notes
-* If you run into any technical difficulties contact henry@getsnaptravel.com
-* If you wish to write tests the boilerplate supports it but it is not a strict requirement.
-* Sass is supported.